Last Updated on August 3, 2023 by Easyapns

 But here Google’s main objective is for better photo quality where the camera can perform better in 0.3 – 3.0 lux lighting.
 How Google is doing this thing I’ll tell you about that now.

 Google Night Sight Mode

-In Google Pixel 3 device there are many modes which we can use to capture photos, one of them is Night Sight mode.
-First of all, after enabling it, it checks how stable the camera is?
-Is it in hand of in tripod?
+In Google Pixel 3 devices there are many modes that we can use to capture photos, one of them is Night Sight mode.
+First of all, after enabling it, it checks how stable the camera is.
+Is it in the hand of in tripod?
 How much movement is there where the camera is being held?
-After that it checks, the picture you want to take is there any moving thing or not?
+After that, it checks, whether the picture you want to take to is there moving thing or not.
 For example, are you taking a landscape shot?
-Or taking the photo of a man?
+Or taking a photo of a man?
 Is there anything moving due to the wind?
 E.g. leaves or clothes movement.

 After these 2 calculations, it decides how many shots we need to take and what will be the exposure time.
 Here it clicks up to 15 shots to produce a single photo in 6 seconds if things are moving.
 If there is no movement and everything is still then it captures 6 shots in 6 seconds to produce the final shot.

-As we click the shutter button, it takes all those shots based on the situation and after that, the real MAGIC hiappens.
+As we click the shutter button, it takes all those shots based on the situation, and after that, the real MAGIC happens.
 Where all the taken shots are merged, if there was a movement in hand while taking the shot, or in the subject, this aligns that perfectly and finally we get a perfect shot in low light or at night time.
 This also works while taking selfies.
-Below are samples were taken with and without Google’s night sight mode.
+Below are samples that were taken with and without Google’s night sight mode.

 The official update has come to Google Pixel 3 2 and 1 devices.
 After updating you can enjoy this feature.
-In fact, an unofficial built is also available for OnePlus and other devices which are popular.
-You can read the OnePlus review on TechAcrobat.
-You can try this night sight mode in other devices too.
+In fact, an unofficial build is also available for OnePlus and other devices which are popular.
+You can try this night sight mode on other devices too.
 But the maximum performance will be in Google Pixel 3 devices which come officially by Google.